neoforged/.github/primers/1.21.5/index.md

 - `net.minecraft.world.item.equipment.trim.ArmorTrim#layerAssetId` - Returns the location of the the trim asset.
 - `net.minecraft.world.level`
     - `BlockGetter$BlockStepVisitor` - A consumer that takes in the current position and how many collisions within the desired path of travel.
+    - `ColorMapColorUtil` - A helper for getting the color from a map given the biome's temperature, downfall, colormap, and default color.
+    - `DryFoliageColor` - A color resolver for biomes with dry foliage.
     - `GameRules`
         - `getType` - Gets the game rule type from its key.
         - `keyCodec` - Creates the codec for the key of a game rule type.